 “I Don’t have Enough Savings to Start an Investment Account”

-In my guide to starting an online broker account, I highlighted the minimum opening deposit accounts at each of the major online brokers and any account fees.
+In my guide to starting an online investing account, I highlighted the minimum opening deposit accounts at each of the major online brokers and any account fees.
 They are as follows:

-Before you go an sign up for one, read the next section.
+Before you go and sign up for one, read the next section.

 “It Logistically Doesn’t Make Sense to Invest with the Trading Fees on Smaller Contribution Levels”

-This is why I’m a big fan of passive index investing via ETF’s.
-Today, there are a number of discount brokers with free ETF trading, including: Vanguard, Schwab, and Scottrade.
-Any time you buy or sell one of the specified ETF’s with these brokers, you don’t pay a trading fee.
+This is why I’m a big fan of passive index investing via ETFs.
+Today, there are a number of discount brokers with free ETF trading, including: Vanguard, Fidelity, and Schwab.
+Any time you buy or sell one of the specified ETFs with these brokers, you don’t pay a trading fee.
 This means that if you want to diversify in the beginning and/or contribute small amounts every month to dollar cost average, you can do so, without excessive trading fees eating in to your returns.

 One of the greatest investing minds of all time, Warren Buffet, has said, “if you buy index funds, over time, that’s probably the best investment most people can make.”